KeithLeoni/ros2_ws/README.md

 [Watch the video](https://youtu.be/Xyv_HV6b0RQ)

 ## Introduction
 This is the official repository for the **Robotics Project 2025**.
-The project focuses on creating code for the movement of a robotic arm and allows us to identify and manipulate block of different types, placing them in designated locations regardless of their initial orientation.
+The project focuses on creating code for the movement of a robotic arm and allows us to identify and manipulate block of different types, placing them in designated locations regardless of their initial pose.

 ## Authors
 - [@lucahardonk](https://github.com/lucahardonk)